inanderinakin/inanderinakin/README.md

 # 💫 About Me:
-I'm a passionate high school student who enjoys designing websites for small organizations and also for my projects.
-In addition, I manage a game development studio, which allows me to improve my coding skills and pursue my interests.
-I've always been interested in finance, economics, and investing.
-As I continue learning more about coding and finance, I am increasingly drawn to artificial intelligence.
-It complements my primary interests in website and game development.
+I'm a passionate high school student who is interested in web and game development.
+I enjoy designing websites for personal use and also for small organizations.
+In addition, I manage a game development studio, which allows me to improve my game development and project management skills and pursue my interests.
+I'm also interested in finance and entrepreneurship.
+Along the way, I'm continuously expanding my knowledge within my areas of interest to enhance my skills and strive for excellence in those fields.

+enjoys designing websites for personal use and also for small organizations.

 ## 🌐 Socials: